aelliott/expressioneditor/README.txt

 [2.3] WINDOWS

-Since there is currently no Windows installer for Expression Editor you will need to compile it as in Linux, there are several methods for this but I recommend you fetch the Qt4.6+ SDK and open expressioneditor.pro in QtCreator, and then select "Run" (ctrl+r).
+Since there is currently no Windows installer for Expression Editor you will need to compile it as in Linux, you should be able to use cmake-gui for this, but I have no further guidance at this time.

 After the initial run a settings directory will have been created in C:/Documents and Settings/Username/expressioneditor to complete